lukaus/lactf_2025/writeups/plinko/README.md

 ![Default gameplay](/media/plinko_default.gif)

+<br/><br/>

-Next, lets look through the code and see where the flag is referenced.
+Next, let's look through the code and see where the flag is referenced.

 ```javascript
 ... // line 12 : app.js